 One of the family’s fond memories is of Chuck’s dad, Charlie Sr., sitting at the dinner table at the end of each work day, blending wines from one glass into another to create the perfect pairing for his meal.
 It didn’t matter what the varietals were, he would just blend, taste and explore.
 It was this unique approach that inspired Chuck to break the norm and start making a blended white wine, which the family named “Conundrum.”
 From the very first vintage in 1989, they were determined to make a wine that was uniquely Californian and would seamlessly pair with a wide array of cuisines and dishes.

-Charlie also produces coastal Mer Soleil Chardonnays, whose distinct character can be traced to the dramatic growing conditions of the Santa Lucia Highlands, Monterey County and Santa Barbara County.
-He recently introduced Mer Soleil Pinot Noir from the Santa Lucia Highlands.
-Charlie’s latest endeavor is Red Schooner, a rich, dark Malbec made from grapes grown in the Andes Mountains of Argentina, shipped chilled to Napa Valley and produced in the supple Caymus style.
+In addition to Conundrum, Charlie produces coastal Mer Soleil Chardonnays, whose distinct character can be traced to the dramatic growing conditions of the Santa Lucia Highlands and Monterey County.
+Charlie also produces Sea Sun Chardonnay and Pinot Noir.
+The regions where Sea Sun is sourced have included Monterey, Santa Barbara and Solano Counties.
+Another of his creative endeavors is Red Schooner, a rich, dark Malbec made from grapes grown in the Andes Mountains of Argentina, shipped chilled to Caymus and produced in the supple Caymus style.